From Mixed Numbers to Improper Fractions: Mastering 4 1/2 and Beyond

 -

 Mixed Number: A mixed number combines a whole number and a proper fraction.
-For example, 4 1/2 is a mixed number; it represents 4 whole units and 1/2 of another unit.
+As an example, 4 1/2 is a mixed number; it represents 4 whole units and 1/2 of another unit.

 -

 Improper Fraction: An improper fraction is a fraction where the numerator (the top number) is greater than or equal to the denominator (the bottom number).
-For instance, 9/2 is an improper fraction because 9 is greater than 2.
+Take this case: 9/2 is an improper fraction because 9 is greater than 2.

 The conversion between these two forms is essential because improper fractions are often easier to work with in calculations, especially when adding, subtracting, multiplying, or dividing fractions.